Nasmasim/DDQN-maze-solver/README.md

 # DDQN Random Maze Solver

 ## Description
-Deep DQN implementation to solve a randomly generated maze problem, where an agent has to reach a given goal position.
+In Reinforcement Learning, an Agent interacts with an environment while evaluating its state, actions and receiving rewards.
+The aim is to learn which actions the agent should take to reach the goal.
+This project presents a deep DQN implementation to solve a randomly generated maze problem, where an agent has to reach a given goal position.
 The agent follows a pre-defined set of rules:

+* Training time is limited to 10 minutes, thereafter another random maze is generated
 * The magnitude of the action vector is limited to 0.02
 * No tabular reinforcement learning
 * Not allowed any form of memory, other than an experience replay buffer